Virtualization and Cloud Provider Comparison

 Better Availability/Better Disaster Recovery

 There are various ways of ensuring you have increased availability of your services.

-Clustering the hosts together allows the use of shared resource pools and gives you the ability to allocate a certain amount of resources to a department for example.
+Clustering the hosts together allows you to use shared resource pools and gives you the ability to allocate a certain amount of resources to a department, for example.
 You can usually live migrate the VMs from one host to another with no downtime.